Will ‘Today’s’ Matt Lauer ‘Pull Rank’ On Megyn Kelly Over Bombshell Interview NBC Is Teasing?

 “It is not clear who would do the Putin interview.
 News chiefs decide based on who would be best for the job.
 This isn’t Megyn’s interview — yet.”

-One of the reasons Megyn left Fox News was to get away from hard-hitting news and an interview with Putin would be just that.
+One of the reasons Megyn left Fox News was to get away from hard-hitting news, and an interview with Putin would be just that.
 Would she even be interested in such an assignment from NBC?

 Kelly’s morning hosting duties at NBC is anticipated to start in the fall at either the 9 or 10 a.m. hour.
 Little is known about the daytime slot she’ll be working on, but the Sunday news show may start this summer.
 She’s reportedly “staffing up” in preparation for the show.